Food Safety

 What is the GRAS “Loophole?”

-Established in 1958 through an amendment to the Federal Food, Drug, and Cosmetic Act, the GRAS process enables any substance used in food to be used without premarket approval by FDA as long as scientific experts determine the substance to be “safe” under the conditions of its intended use.
+Established in 1958 through an amendment to the Federal Food, Drug, and Cosmetic Act, the GRAS process enables food substances to be used without premarket approval by FDA as long as scientific experts determine the substance to be “safe” under the conditions of its intended use.
 GRAS determinations effectively exempt a food substance from being subjected to the premarket safety review process required for food additives by FDA.

 GRAS determinations can be made by experts outside of the government, using literature compiled by food companies.
-Food companies can choose to voluntarily notify FDA when it has made a GRAS determination about a new substance—or they can begin using the intended ingredient without notifying FDA once they have compiled the scientific evidence required to make their determination.
+Food companies can choose to voluntarily notify FDA when they have made a GRAS determination about a new substance—or they can begin using the intended ingredient without notifying FDA once they have compiled the scientific evidence required to make their determination.

 Looking for quick answers on food safety topics?